michelkruger/React-Website/README.md

 # React-Website
- I made this simple site in react for study
+ I made this simple landing page in react for study

 How to use*